eodafoo/unit-3-data-structures/README.md

 A data structure consisting of nodes that are "linked" together in sequence.
 Each node holds a reference to the next node in the list.

-## Doubly LinkedList
+### Doubly LinkedList
 <img src="./assets/doubly_linked.PNG" height="200px">
 A data structure consisting of nodes that are "linked" together in sequence.
 Each node holds a reference to both the previous and the next nodes in the list.

 ### Hash Table
 <img src="./assets/hash_table.png" height="200px">
 A data structure that maps keys to values and can efficiently find the value associated to a particular key.
-A hashtable uses a hash function to generate hashes of keys, which it uses to store/find the values associated to the keys.
+A hashtable uses a hash function to generate a hashcode for each key, which it uses to compute the bucket in which to store/find the value associated to the key.
+Collisions occur when keys are hashed to the same bucket.
+Collisions need to be handled in a way that ensures no data is overwritten and all data can still be efficiently retrieved.

 ### Tree
 <img src="./assets/tree.png" height="200px">